whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 At the end of setup, the project should have:

 - a clean CREATE project directory
-- copied launch templates
+- copied launch files
-- copied sample sheet template
+- copied samplesheet template
 - copied metadata templates
 - copied helper script
 - project-facing files renamed appropriately